Elias Ashmole

 Ashmole was an antiquary with a strong Baconian leaning towards the study of nature.
-His library reflected his intellectual outlook, including works on English history, law, numismatics, chorography, alchemy, astrology, astronomy, and botany.
+His library reflected his intellectual outlook, including works on English history, law, numismatics, chorography, alchemy, astrology, astronomy and botany.
 Although he was one of the founding Fellows of the Royal Society, a key institution in the development of experimental science, his interests were antiquarian and mystical as well as scientific.
 He was an early freemason, although the extent of his involvement and commitment is unclear.
 Throughout his life he was an avid collector of curiosities and other artefacts.
-Many of these he acquired from the traveller, botanist, and collector John Tradescant the Younger.
-Ashmole donated most of his collection, his antiquarian library and priceless manuscripts to the University of Oxford to create the Ashmolean Museum.
+Many of these he acquired from the traveller, botanist and collector John Tradescant the Younger.
+Ashmole donated most of his collection, his antiquarian library and priceless manuscripts to the University of Oxford to create the Ashmolean Museum, Britain's first public museum.